 Lakeland is excited to invite students to apply for an unparalleled experiential learning and small business management opportunity that will set graduates apart from the competition.
 At the core of our student-run businesses will be the people – Lakeland University students.
 Students will:

-Launch: Lakeland Student-Run Businesses will begin with four divisions.
+Launch: Lakeland Student-Run Businesses encompasses five divisions.

 The Hospitality Division will provide outstanding customer service and satisfaction while adapting to consumer needs.
 The businesses to be run under the hospitality division will be: The Daily Grind (coffee shop), The Muskie Mart (grocery and convenience store), athletic department concessions and facility rental and event planning (internal and external).